 Bench is North America’s most popular bookkeeping service.
 And, out of all virtual bookkeeping services, Bench is the highest rated by users.

 Who it’s for:

-Bench is a great fit for any business that does business in the U.S. who wants their bookkeeping done over the internet.
+Bench is a great fit for any company that does business in the U.S. and wants their bookkeeping done over the internet.